Bienvenido a Frigiliana, the most beautiful village in Andalusia, Spain.

 If you’re into museums Casa del Apero may interest you.
 Museum was opened in 2009 and invites you to take a walk through the history of Frigiliana.
 Inside you can find 125 items displayed in chronological order, from the Neolithic era up to this day.

-How to get to Frigiliana in Andalusia, Spain?
+How to get to Frigiliana, Spain?

 There is a large municipal parking lot (paid) at the entrance to the village, but you can also park in the free parking spots along the road leading into the village.